I admit it. I’m a recovering engineer.

 My response involves the margin of safety.
 As I’ve said in several BiggerPockets posts, most anyone in the multifamily world knows prices are crazy overheated right now.
 Yet there are still plenty of eager buyers, seemingly eager to overpay.
 It is obviously continuing to drive prices higher.
 And I have some theories on why this is happening.

 I hope you’re not one of these overzealous buyers, but if you are, I urge you to STOP IT!
 My firm is still reviewing multifamily opportunities, but we believe that most of them will be on the other side of a market correction.

-I was at a large conference in Miami two weeks ago, and one of America’s most famous multifamily syndicators challenged my thinking.
+I was at a large conference in Miami a few years ago, and one of America’s most famous multifamily syndicators challenged my thinking.
 He has been incredibly successful during this nearly decade-long run-up in prices, and he’s earned the right to be heard.

 Would Warren Buffett ever say this?
 Would he say, “I’m fine with consistently overpaying for companies I buy”?